25 Ways to Improve GallBladder Health

 When the body has metabolic dysfunctions that lead to poor bile production and sluggish bile flow, it can cause serious health problems (1).
 This article goes over 25 ways you can improve gallbladder health and optimize your bile flow.

-These strategies help to strengthen liver function and bile flow formation while they improve gallbladder health and bile duct motility.
-If you have had your gallbladder surgically removed than it is even more imperative to follow these action steps in order to strengthen the liver and the formation process of the bile.
+These strategies help to strengthen liver function and bile flow formation while improving gallbladder health and bile duct motility.
+If you have had your gallbladder surgically removed then it is even more imperative to follow these action steps in order to strengthen the liver and the formation process of the bile.

 1. Anti-Inflammatory Diet: